 If you are on a budget, you can also take a daladala (local bus) to the city.
 They don’t operate from the airport, but you can walk just outside the airport gates to the main road and get one from there.

-For a relaible arrival transfer in Zanzibar, we of course recommend to book through us.
-See our Zanzibar transfer prices.
+For a reliable arrival transfer in Zanzibar, we of course recommend booking through us.
+See our Zanzibar transfer options.